 The boundaries of California’s 40 state senate districts in the California Water Data tool are based on boundary lines published by the California Redistricting Commission.
 To find your senator, visit this site.

 A state small water system (SSWS) is a water system that does not meet the requirements of a public water system.
-Although it provides piped drinking water, it does not regularly serve drinking water to more than an average of 25 individuals daily for more than 60 days out of the year and has between five and fourteen service connections.
+Although they provide piped drinking water, they do not regularly serve drinking water to 15 or more connections (i.e. households) or regularly serve 25 or more people daily for at least 60 days out of the year.
 The water quality of a SSWS is regulated differently than that of a public water system.